Penguin5106/DevLog/README.md

 }
 ```
 I also want to look at making this asynchronous to divorce it from the main thread and allow me to put the AI on a more reasonable loop rather than the coroutine that I am using at the moment.

+Coding Club - Programming Tricks we got from AI

+This session covered both how Large Language models like chat GPT are really bad at coding for anything but low complexity generic problems since it regurgitates information from its training data, which also means that it is outdated constantly. the session then moved on to other forms of AI and how creating these systems has tought us valuable lessons like how blurring the lines between functions and data can lead to incredibly elegant solutions like complex event systems as well as how it lead to languages like perl for registry expressions and the efficiency that brings in sorting masses of data based soley on patterns.
+This talk also valuably gave me an insight into A star searches in data trees and how it avoids the pitfalls of depth first and breadth first searching particularly in data structures without a defined end.
+At some point I would like to dig into the actual code behind A star but that will be saved for another time.